raginmari/RAGTextField/README.md

 #### The text background view

 Add a view to the background of the text by assigning an arbitrary view to the `textBackgroundView` property.
 Its frame is updated by `RAGTextField` when required.
-The view is sized so that it matches the size of the text plus padding (see below).
+The view is sized so that it matches the size of the text (and placeholder and/or hint) plus padding.

 These are the different ways you can **customize the appearance** of the text background view.